Learn the EASY Way to Read Tarot Cards Accurately and Intuitively

 But there was just one problem – it didn't work!

-No matter how hard I tried to memorise the card meanings, I would still have to look up what the cards meant in the middle of a reading.
-(There was no way I could become a professional Tarot reader if I was having to look up meanings!!)
+No matter how hard I tried to memorize the card meanings, I would still have to look up what the cards meant in the middle of a reading.
+(There was no way I could become a professional Tarot reader if I was having to look up meanings!)

 And, because I was putting so much of my energy into remembering the cards and hoping I was right, I was completely ignoring my intuition.
-You see, when we are trying to recall information, we’re using a totally different part of our brain to our intuition.
-All of this memorising and recall actually shuts down our intuition and we end up with readings that are robotic, dull and completely uninspired!
+You see, when we're trying to recall information, we're using a totally different part of our brain to our intuition.
+All of this memorizing and recall actually shuts down our intuition and we end up with readings that are robotic, dull and completely uninspired!

 Total Tarot fail!

-Instead of trying to memorise every one of the 78 Tarot cards in exact detail, I decided to simplify things and only focus on the 2 or 3 keywords for every card.
+Instead of trying to memorize every one of the 78 Tarot cards in exact detail, I decided to simplify things and only focus on 2 or 3 keywords for every card.

-I created a Tarot card keyword chart and put it up where I did my Tarot readings.
+I created a Tarot Card Meanings Reference Guide and put it up where I did my Tarot readings.

 WOAH!
 Totally new experience!

-Now, instead of worrying about whether I could remember what a card meant or if I had it right or wrong, I could now quickly glance at the Tarot keyword chart and boom!
+Now, instead of worrying about whether I could remember what a card meant or if I had it right or wrong, I could now quickly glance at my Reference Guide and boom!
 My intuition would open up and my readings would take on a whole new energy.

 These keywords became seeds of inspiration that then opened up the doorway to something even bigger and more insightful for my readings.